Ukrainian Soviet Socialist Republic: Post-war years: 1945–1953

+Aftermath of war

 While World War II (called the Great Patriotic War by the Soviet government) did not end before May 1945, the Germans were driven out of Ukraine between February 1943 and October 1944.
 The first task of the Soviet authorities was to reestablish political control over the republic which had been entirely lost during the war.
 This was an immense task, considering the widespread human and material losses.
-During World War II the Soviet Union lost about 8.6 million combatants and around 18 million civilians, of these, 6.8 million were Ukrainian civilians and military personnel.
+During World War II the Soviet Union lost about 8.6 million combatants and about 18 million civilians, of these, 6.8 million were Ukrainian civilians and military personnel.
 Also, an estimated 3.9 million Ukrainians were evacuated to the Russian Soviet Federative Socialist Republic during the war, and 2.2 million Ukrainians were sent to forced labour camps by the Germans.

 The material devastation was huge; Adolf Hitler's orders to create "a zone of annihilation" in 1943, coupled with the Soviet military's scorched-earth policy in 1941, meant Ukraine lay in ruins.
 These two policies led to the destruction of more than 28,000 villages and 714 cities and towns.
-85 percent of Kiev's city centre was destroyed, as was 70 percent of the city centre of the second-largest city in Ukraine, Kharkov.
+85 percent of Kyiv's city centre was destroyed, as was 70 percent of the city centre of the second-largest city in Ukraine, Kharkiv.
 Because of this, 19 million people were left homeless after the war.
 The republic's industrial base, as so much else, was destroyed.
 The Soviet government had managed to evacuate 544 industrial enterprises between July and November 1941, but the rapid German advance led to the destruction or the partial destruction of 16,150 enterprises.
 27,910 collective farms, 1,300 machine tractor stations and 872 state farms were destroyed by the Germans.

+Expansion and international recognition

 The Curzon Line expanded the territory of the Ukrainian SSR to include western Ukraine, previously controlled by Poland.

-While the war brought to Ukraine an enormous physical destruction, victory also led to territorial expansion.
-As a victor, the Soviet Union gained new prestige and more land.
-The Ukrainian border was expanded to the Curzon Line.
-Ukraine was also expanded southwards, near the area Izmail, previously part of Romania.
-An agreement was signed by the Soviet Union and Czechoslovakia whereby Carpathian Ruthenia was handed over to Ukraine.
-The territory of Ukraine expanded by 64500 sqmi and increased its population by an estimated 11 million.